WRITERS' STUFF

 Stuff.
 There's always more stuff.
 I've found more things that make the working day easier that might suit you as well.

 In keyboard news, I now have a wireless Corsair K63 so that I can retire to the sofa and type on my lap when sitting on my arse at a desk becomes too exhausting.
 It's got blue backlighting.
 A bit more sober than my RGB Christmas tree of a Geezer backlit keyboard, which is a bit clickier than the K63 because it's got cloned Cherry Blues.
-(Don't fret, little Unicomp.
-These flashy boards are mere backups.
+(Don't fret, IBM model M. These flashy boards are mere backups.
 You'll always be my favourite.)

 For the analogue folks among us who like pen and pencil work, planning cards are hard to beat.
 You can plan your scenes out in advance, if that's how you write, or summarise the scenes you've already written, or keep character sheets, and all kinds of stuff.
 That's what Scrivener is mimicking in digital form, of course.
 So I discovered some stunning cards thanks to a stationery mailing list I'm on.
 (Yes, you can laugh.
 But stationery nerding is a holy thing.)

 These cards from Usem, a small Dutch company, are credit card size, and come in different layouts.
 You can use them for pretty much any purpose your imagination can stretch to.
-They're excellent quality, fountain pen friendly, and the guy who runs the company is friendly and helpful too.
+They're excellent quality and fountain pen friendly.
 I was smitten by them and bought a big stash.
 The beauty of them for writers is their size –– they're small, so you can arrange them to see them all at a glance a lot more easily than 3 x 5s, and you can store and display them in credit card or business card holders.
 That means folders, small cases, stands… anything that suits the way you work.
 I like to have stuff propped up in front of me to refer to while I type, so these business card "bleachers" are perfect for me.
 (The all-white cards in the image are Japanese brands, Kokuyo and Correct.
 Same size, more or less, but lighter weight stock, and the overprinting on the Usem cards makes a surprising difference to focusing my thoughts.)

 This is also some of my stuff.
 I have lots of stuff and I hate throwing it away.
 But I did finally get rid of the Apple Newton.